nitratospeed/ChatStocksNet/README.md

 ### This project was made with .NET Core 3.1 (C#) and the following libraries:

 - MediatR
-- EntityFrameworkCore
+- Microsoft Entity Framework Core
 - Microsoft Identity
 - Microsoft Extensions
-- Npgsql
+- NpgSql
 - RabbitMQ
+- SignalR
+- MassTransit
+- CsvHelper
 - Swashbuckle

 ### Installation:

-- For the bot funcionality, we need to ensure that a RabbitMQ server is running. **(supposed to run on port 5672)**
+- For the stocks funcionality, we need to ensure that a RabbitMQ server is running. **(supposed to run on port 5672)**
 - But, in my case, I run a docker container with the following command:

 ```